Paul Robeson: 1939–1945: World War II, and the Broadway Othello

-March of the Volunteers (Chee lai!) became newly founded People's Republic of China's National Anthem after 1949.
-Its Chinese lyricist, Tian Han, died in a Beijing prison in 1968 a victim of the Chinese Cultural Revolution, but Robeson continued to send royalties to his family.
+March of the Volunteers (Chee lai!) became the newly founded People's Republic of China's National Anthem after 1949.
+Its Chinese lyricist, Tian Han, died in a Beijing prison in 1968, a victim of the Chinese Cultural Revolution, but Robeson continued to send royalties to his family.

 1946–1949: Attorney General's List of Subversive Organizations

 After the Moore's Ford lynchings of four African Americans in Georgia on July 25, 1946, Robeson met with President Truman and admonished Truman by stating that if he did not enact legislation to end lynching, "the Negroes will defend themselves".
 Truman immediately terminated the meeting and declared that the time was not right to propose anti-lynching legislation.
 Subsequently, Robeson publicly called upon all Americans to demand that Congress pass civil rights legislation.
 Robeson founded the American Crusade Against Lynching organization in 1946.
 This organization was thought to be a threat to the NAACP antiviolence movement.
 Robeson received support from W. E. B. Du Bois on this matter and launched the organization on the anniversary of the signing of the Emancipation Proclamation, September 23.

 About this time, Robeson's belief that trade unionism was crucial to civil rights became a mainstay of his political beliefs as he became a proponent of the union activist and Communist Party USA member Revels Cayton.
 Robeson was later called before the Tenney Committee where he responded to questions about his affiliation with the Communist Party USA by testifying that he was not a member of the party.
 Nevertheless, two organizations with which Robeson was intimately involved, the Civil Rights Congress and the Council on African Affairs, were placed on the Attorney General's List of Subversive Organizations.
-Subsequently, he was summoned before the United States Senate Committee on the Judiciary, and when questioned about his affiliation with the Communist Party, he refused to answer, stating: "Some of the most brilliant and distinguished Americans are about to go to jail for the failure to answer that question, and I am going to join them, if necessary."
+Subsequently, Robeson was summoned before the United States Senate Committee on the Judiciary, and when questioned about his affiliation with the Communist Party, he refused to answer, stating: "Some of the most brilliant and distinguished Americans are about to go to jail for the failure to answer that question, and I am going to join them, if necessary."